enthusiasticgeek/rust_design_patterns/README.md

 I am very new to RUST programming (as of June 2023)  and may have inadvertently listed code that is not optimized.

 The code in this repository may have been unnecessarily over-engineered and may possibly be simplified.
+All the *.rs files compile and run fine with the latest stable version of the RUST compiler.
 I will keep updating the code as I get more familiar with RUST.
 Please open tickets/issues if any mistakes are spotted.
 Any feedback is welcome!

 Use this code at your own risk!